Leadership & Program Development

 Strategic Planning, Regional Trainings, Student and Staff Leader Retreats, and One-Day Events

 Break Away conducts one or two-day trainings tailored to the specific needs of individual or multiple campuses.
-Break Away works directly with a host school (or schools) to develop an agenda and training session that will give campus leaders the tools they need to be effective team leaders and facilitators of lifelong active citizenship.
+Break Away works directly with a host school (or schools) to develop an agenda and training session that will give participants the tools they need to be effective community leaders and facilitators of lifelong active citizenship.

-Agendas vary by need and if Break Away facilitators will be working with site leaders, participants, executive boards, staff advisors or multiple campuses.
-Training options include alternative break basics, strategic planning, foundations of leading an alternative break, specialized workshops, program consultation and evaluation, and train the trainer workshops.Workshop Descriptions Sample Retreat Agendas Training Interest Form
+Agendas are tailored to each institution's unique needs and desired audience.
+Training options include strategic planning, foundations for effective community-engaged learning, specialized workshops, program consultation and evaluation, and train the trainer workshops.Workshop Descriptions Training Interest Form

-Twice a year, typically in the fall (Staff Development Summit) and during the summer at an ABCs (Staff Track), Break Away will partner with a campus to host a 1 - 2 day event for 25 - 35 alternative break staff advisors.
+Twice a year, typically in the fall (Staff Development Summit) and during the summer at an ABCs (Staff Track), Break Away will partner with a campus to host a 1 - 2 day event for 25 - 35 staff advisors.
 Sessions are led by the host campus, Break Away staff, and outside authorities on subjects of interest.
-Past summits have included sessions on fundraising, collective work (compacts), program policy and liability, training student leaders, assessment, and community partner selection.2017 Staff Development Summit Information 2018 ABCs Staff Track Information
+Past summits have included sessions on fundraising, collective work (compacts), program policy and liability, training student leaders, assessment, and community partner selection.2018 Staff Development Summit Information 2019 ABCs Staff Track Information

 for Community Organizations: